-For a lot of fishos in the upper North Island, land-based fishing in Wellington is thought of as being just cold weather, high winds and nothing but red cod, kahawai and sharks.
+For a lot of fishos, land-based fishing in Wellington is thought of as being just cold weather, high winds and nothing but red cod, kahawai and sharks.

 There’s some truth to the first part but what a lot of people don’t know is that the land-based fishing is far more accessible, more varied and more productive than Auckland, without having to travel miles out of the city.